-Massage Therapy is a vocational certificate program which begins only in the fall sessions.
+Massage Therapy is a vocational certificate program which begins only in the fall semester.
 The program is completed within two semesters, fall and spring terms, totaling 750 hours.
 Currently, we offer an evening program that meets Monday through Thursday between the hours of 4pm to 10 pm.
 Applications are accepted anytime during the year.

 Massage Therapy is an excellent career filled with diverse opportunities.
 Recognition in the medical community and continued positive media coverage has increased public awareness of its benefits.

 For additional information, please feel free to contact me at (386) 506-3185, or Melissa Brown, Academic Advisor at (386) 506-3052 or brownm@DaytonaState.edu

 Again, thank you for your inquiry regarding The Massage Therapy Program.

 Tassa Davis, L.M.T.